scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 End hosts query the control plane for path segments, and combine them into forwarding paths to transmit packets in the data plane.
 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.

-### Key properties in relationship to existing protocols
+### Key Properties in Relationship to Existing Protocols
 On first sight, it might seem that the SCION control plane takes care of similar duties as BGP.
 While both focus on disseminating routing information, there are substantial differences in their mechanisms and properties offered.
 This section describes the core properties provided by the SCION control plane, and its relationships with existing protocols.